Radiergummi/vue-abstract-api/README.md

 You can still skip the cache lookup by passing the `cache: false` option on requests, however.
 Be aware of the implications, though: The cache has no automatic TTL, so you need to flush the cache manually using the `flushCache()` method, if necessary.
 TODO: Ideally, all the writing methods should intelligently figure out the consequences of their actions, flushing the entire cache or just partials after execution.

+Responses that have been served from cache have the property `fromCache` set to true.

 ```js
 static get cachable () {